marmelab/react-admin/docs/UnitTesting.md

 React-admin relies heavily on unit tests (powered by [Jest](https://facebook.github.io/jest/) and [react-testing-library](https://testing-library.com/docs/react-testing-library/intro)) to ensure that its code is working as expected.

-That means that each individual commponent and hook can be tested in isolation.
+That means that each individual component and hook can be tested in isolation.
 That also means that if you have to test your own components and hooks based on react-admin, this should be straightforward.

 ## AdminContext Wrapper

-Some of react-admin's components depend on a context for translation, theming, data fetching, etc. If you write a component that depends on a react-admin commponent, chances are the test runner will complain about a missing context (or Redux provider).
+Some of react-admin's components depend on a context for translation, theming, data fetching, etc. If you write a component that depends on a react-admin component, chances are the test runner will complain about a missing context (or Redux provider).

 Wrap your tested component inside `<AdminContext>` to avoid this problem: